 IBM Says, World’s Biggest Corporations Are Developing Blockchain Platforms

-Over 400 corporate clients building projects on IBM's Blockchain - Answers Criticism the Technology has been overhyped
+Mar 11, 2018, 12:46AMOver 400 corporate clients building projects on IBM's Blockchain - Answers Criticism the Technology has been overhyped

 Criticism is often levelled against Blockchain over the disparity between the buzz surrounding its potential and the lack of significant applications of the technology.
 According to IBM however, many of the biggest corporate entities in the world are heavily invested in the development of Blockchain platforms and DApps.
-IBM is well placed to have insight into the behind the scenes development, since many of the applications set to replace huge legacy corporate systems, are being built on their Blockchain
+IBM is well placed to have insight into the behind the scenes development, since many of the applications set to replace huge legacy corporate systems, are being built on their Blockchain.

 An investor briefing published on Thursday by the IT infrastructure giant, claims that more than 400 IBM clients are in the process of building Blockchain projects.
 Nestlé, Visa, Walmart, and HSBC are among the biggest and most well-known.